Out of the gates: how to avoid overused openings in your manuscript

-Literary agents see hundreds or thousands of manuscripts per year—at least the opening pages.
+Literary agents can review thousands of manuscripts per year—at least the opening pages.
 Many of those manuscripts are barely out of first draft.
 That means a great deal will feature overused openings and other issues attributed to novice writers.
 Editors also see much of the same, but we are in the fortunate position of being able to help writers eliminate these snags.

 A character waking up

 "Erin, when you recount your day, never say you woke up.
 That's a waste of your time.
 That's how every day has begun for everyone since the dawn of man." —Robert California in The Office

 Waking up is a natural beginning, which means it's also easy.
 And it means that many, many writers start their stories this way.
 One agent told me that she's seen as many as six manuscripts starting out with a character waking up in one day.

 There's nothing inherently wrong with a character waking up on the first page.
 In fact, many readers wouldn't consider it either way.
 However, there is almost always a better place to begin.

 Start with stasis (a protagonist's life before the disruption or inciting incident) or start in media res (in the midst of the inciting incident or even immediately after the disruption).
 However, don't start with a chapter that does nothing more than establish and explain.

 Reader immersion grows out of a sense of participation.
 This is at the heart of the writer's maxim: show, don't tell.
 Treat your readers like detectives.
 Give them clues and let them come to their own conclusions.
 There's nothing wrong with a clarifying detail here and there, especially in the midst of a dynamic scene, but resist the temptation to explain context, motivation, backstory, and world-building.

 Anything can be done well, and a short description of weather with direct relevance to a scene can work, but beware that this is another book-opener cliché that may snag with agents and publishers.